Heymalhar/JTP-TECHNICAL-PROJECT-FINAL/README.md

 ## 📁 Repository Structure

 - `frontend/` – Contains the Next.js frontend application.
-- `backend/` – Contains the Flask backend server logic and recommendation engine.
+- `backend/` – Contains the Flask backend server logic and recommendation engine, along with the MongoDB configuration.
-- `database/` – Holds configuration related to MongoDB and data storage.

 ---